dhruvvv55/soc-home-lab/README.md

 Each rule includes filter conditions to reduce noise:
 - LSASS access: excludes known legitimate processes (MsMpEng, svchost, wininit)
 - Registry Run keys: excludes software installers (MsiExec, setup.exe)
-- CertUtil: no legitimate exclusions — all usage is suspicious in this lab environment
+- CertUtil: no legitimate exclusions — all usage is suspicious in this lab

 ### Sigma Rules
-Rules are written in Sigma format for portability across SIEM platforms.
+Rules are written in Sigma format for portability.
 Convert to Splunk, Elastic, or QRadar using [sigma-cli](https://github.com/SigmaHQ/sigma-cli).

+### Apple Silicon Notes
+- Use `Sysmon64a.exe` (ARM64) instead of `Sysmon64.exe` on Windows ARM
+- Wazuh must be installed natively on Kali ARM64 — Docker images are x86 only
+- UTM with Virtualize mode (not Emulate) for native ARM performance

 ---